Colours: Neutral Weird Reload

 Lexical differences

-The idea is to include only words with a different etymological meaning here.
-Some words seem very different at the surface, but the difference can easily be explained by transformation in the course of each language's history.
+The idea is to include only words with a different etymological background here.
+Some words seem very different at the surface, but the difference can easily be explained by transformations in the course of each language's history.

 Next is a list of words that are not included, and the reason why not.